pflab-ut/mcube/README.md

 ## How to Build

-If you modify "configure" file, please execute the following command.
+First of all you check and modify "configure" file, and then please execute the following command.
 ```
 $ make configure
 ```